Fashiar/COVID-Prediction-Using-Chest-X-Ray/README.md

 # COVID-Prediction-Using-Chest-X-Ray

-This Notebook Demonstrate the Calssification of Covid and Normal Cases Using Chest X-ray (CXR) Images.
+This Projects Demonstrate the Calssification of Covid and Normal Cases Using Chest X-ray (CXR) Images.
-This notebook contains three major section:
+This projects expalin the following major concepts:

 1. Building and Train the VGG16 model
 2. Loading the saved model and converting it into JSON format
 3. Infererencing the program (future use)
+4. Build the feature prediction model uisng transfer learning
+5. Generating Class Activation Maps

 The data folder contains a dummy set of images.